lenglee1/buildingAPIs/README.md

 6 - caturday
 7 - cats wearing ties

+B. /filetype/<insert filetype>

 File types available.
-/filetype/

-then choose the file type you want and add it to the route gif jpg png
+Choose the file type you want and add it to the route gif jpg png